briansune/Altera-Cyclone-V-HDMI/README.md

 # Altera-Cyclone-V-HDMI

+Comparing IP-based with Code-based implementation, the deviations are 98 vs 115 ALMs.

+This means, using (Altera HW IP) should provide a better result.

 | Quartus Prime Version           | 18.1.0 Build 625 09/12/2018 SJ Standard Edition |
 |---------------------------------|-------------------------------------------------|
 | Revision Name                   | hdmi                                            |